T-class ferry: Ships in class

 MV Tachek was built in 1969 in Vancouver, British Columbia by Allied Shipbuilders.
 She was originally named Texada Queen and was used on the Powell River-Blubber Bay route, serving her namesake Texada Island.
 She was renamed Tachek in 1977, and continued serving Texada Island until 1979 when the larger North Island Princess replaced her.
 Since then, she has served as an auxiliary vessel, providing additional capacity where demand is needed and serving as a backup ferry when other ferries are out of service.
 On 15 December 2012, Tachek was removed from service to undergo a nine-month life-extension project.
 In 2016, she took over the Heriot Bay-Whaletown route from MV Tenaka, upon her retirement.
-As of 2023, the ferry continues to service this route.
+Tachek went on to serve this route for next ten years, until she was retired upon completion of her final sailing from Whaletown to Heriot Bay, late in the morning of June 26, 2026.
+On August 7, 2026, BC Ferries issued a Request for Expression of Interest (RFEOI) on BC Bid, via the Chamber of Shipping, in order to gauge market interest in the possible purchase of the Tachek, indicating that she will be sold.